zgulde/laravel_scaffold/README.md

     --paginate=4
 ```

-see the help , `./generate.rb -h`, for more information

 and it will spit out a model, controller, migration, and associated views for
 the resource.

 The end product will of course have to be looked over, but should generate a
 quick scaffold.
 The views will be basic bootstrappy forms.

+See the help , `./generate.rb -h`, for more information

 ## TODO

-- generate a option with selects if the attribute's data type is an enum
+- generate a select with options if the attribute's data type is an enum
+- place generated files in their proper places
+    - maybe pass in the laravel project filepath as a parameter?
+- make this a gem
+- be more intelligent with database data types
+- add a resource entry to the routes file